sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/02_javascript/layouts-js.md

 ### Updating Context of Apps in Global Layouts

-To update the context that will be saved for the current application in the currently loaded Global Layout, use the [`updateAppContextInCurrent()`](../../../../reference/glue/latest/layouts/index.html#API-updateAppContextInCurrent) method.
-This method allows you to update the saved context for the current application in the Layout without having to save the entire Layout:
+To update the context that will be saved for the current app in the currently loaded Global Layout, use the [`updateAppContextInCurrent()`](../../../../reference/glue/latest/layouts/index.html#API-updateAppContextInCurrent) method.
+This method allows you to update the saved context for the current app in the Layout without having to save the entire Layout:

 ```javascript
 const context = { glue: 42 };